Northwestern student artwork part of juried exhibition

 Northwestern’s annual Juried Student Art Exhibition gives the college’s art students the opportunity to test their work with each other and to have the results of that competition exhibited.
 The show will feature paintings, drawings, prints, sculpture, ceramics and photographs, as well as mixed media and graphic design projects.
 While the students are not required to be art majors, all entries must be work created as part of a Northwestern College art course.

-Lindsay Bauer, the new executive director of the Orange City Arts Council, is serving as the juror for the show.
-She will announce awards and offer comments about her selections during the May 2 reception.
+Dr. Samuel Martin, an award-winning author and English professor at Northwestern, is serving as the juror for the show.
+He will announce awards and offer comments about his selections during the May 1 reception.

 The Te Paske Gallery is located in the Thea G. Korver Visual Arts Center, on Highway 10 at 214 8th St. S.W. in Orange City.
-Gallery hours are 8 a.m. to midnight Monday through Saturday and 1 p.m. to midnight Sunday.
+Gallery hours are 8 a.m. to 7 p.m.
+Monday through Saturday and 1 to 7 p.m.
+Sunday.